 If you are getting adequate amounts of prebiotics daily you should see the number on the scale decrease.
 A study was published in 2002 in the British Journal of Nutrition.
-This study showed that prebiotics have an affect on the hormones that control appetite.
+This study showed that prebiotics has an effect on the hormones that control appetite.
 The animals given prebiotics in the study produced less ghrelin, the hunger hormone.
 But human studies have shown that those who include prebiotic foods or supplements in their diet feel less hungry and get full faster.
 It may also help to balance blood sugar levels, preventing the release of insulin.
-Insulin encourages storage of fat on the body.
-Definitely a win win situation for those carrying some extra weight!
+Insulin encourages the storage of fat in the body.
+Definitely a win-win situation for those carrying some extra weight!

-Recent studies have shown a lowering of the stress hormone cortisol as well as an improvement in production of neurotransmitters in subjects who regularly consumed prebiotic fiber.
-Neurotransmitters are the brain’s mood balancing chemicals.
+Recent studies have shown a lowering of the stress hormone cortisol as well as an improvement in the production of neurotransmitters in subjects who regularly consumed prebiotic fiber.
+Neurotransmitters are the brain’s mood-balancing chemicals.
 The health of the gut has also been shown to have a direct link to estrogen production.
-Poor gut health has been linked to estrogen related illnesses such as endometriosis, PCOS, and cancers such as breast, ovarian, cervical and endometrial.
+Poor gut health has been linked to estrogen-related illnesses such as endometriosis, PCOS, and cancers such as breast, ovarian, cervical, and endometrial.
 Supporting gut health can help prevent these issues by creating hormone balance.

 - Bananas (green bananas contain more prebiotics than ripe ones)